 In 2012, the Commonwealth established the Kentucky Public Pension Task Force to help identify why the pension retirement system was tremendously underfunded.
 The following year, due to the recommendations received by the task force, a new policy was enacted that changed the pension plan from a defined contribution (DC) plan to a cash balance (CB) plan.
 This would ultimately shift some of the responsibility from the employer to the employees.
 It would also now require that COLA be paid before benefits were received.

 In the beginning of the 2000s, the Kentucky Retirement Plan had a funding ratio over 100%.
 Over the past two decades, the funding amount continued to slowly decline and now has about a 31% funding ratio.
 Even with the reform in 2013, the Commonwealth still has a lot to accomplish in order to get out of this pension crisis and better fund its pension commitments.
 Going forward, legislators should consider changing the current new hires plan to a defined contribution and be funding it annual required contribution (ARC).
 It will need to keep its promises to state and local employees while making those promises more financially sustainable.

 Alegria, Sarah, "Evaluating Kentucky State Pension Plans in the 2000s and Best Practices Moving Forward" (2019).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 308.